MarcinOrl/MarcinOrl/README.md

 ### Hi there 👋

+## 😎 About Me
+I have spatial and common sense thinking, I am also familiar with multi-threaded analysis, and I am also very willing to share my knowledge with others.
 <!--
 **MarcinOrl/MarcinOrl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.